Contrasting transfer deals for Beckham and Samba

 The Deloitte Sports Business Group said that before Thursday, Premier League clubs had spent around 85 million pounds on players, almost three times the amount spent at the same time last year but similar to the level in January 2011.

-Wealthy French league leaders PSG, backed by Qatari owners, avoided shelling out large amounts on Beckham having splashed 45 million euros ($61 million) at the start of the window on Brazilian Lucas.
+Wealthy French league leaders PSG, backed by Qatari owners, avoided shelling out large amounts on Beckham having splashed 45 million euros (38.4 million pounds) at the start of the window on Brazilian Lucas.

 Beckham, the former Manchester United midfielder was a free agent after leaving Los Angeles Galaxy.